DIYgod/RSSHub/docs/en/joinus/quick-start.md

 ## Submit new RSS rules

-Before you start writing an RSS rule, please make sure that the source site does not provide RSS.
-Some web pages will include a link element with the type `application/atom+xml` or `application/rss+xml` in the HTML head element to indicate the RSS link.
+Before you start writing an RSS rule, please make sure that the source site does not offer RSS.
+Some web pages will include a link element of the type `application/atom+xml` or `application/rss+xml` in the HTML head element to indicate the RSS link.

 ### Getting started

-In the following guide, you will learn things such as how to write a new RSS rule from scratch.
-This guide will also cover subjects like how to set up a proper development environment, keep your code clean and readable, and how to submit your code to the RSSHub repository.
+In the following guide, you will learn things like how to write a new RSS rule from scratch.
+This guide will also cover topics such as setting up a proper development environment, keeping your code clean and readable, and submitting your code to the RSSHub repository.

 [Let's start!](/en/joinus/new-rss/prerequisites.html)